grtjn/ml-visjs-graph.js/README.md

 Important notes related to usage within Vue.js:

 - Don't add this.graph to the `data` properties of a component.
 The observer wrappers will mess up the `vis` code embedded inside.
 Just assign to `this` without pre-declaring it.
 That is a valid and approved way to have properties that are not 'observed'.
-- You need to unwrap nodes and edges, and likely also options, before passing them through.
-Here an example to do so.
+- You need to unwrap nodes and edges, and likely also options, when passed in via component properties, before passing them through.
+Here an example how to do so.
 You can use computed properties to apply this efficiently:

         function observerClean (obj) {
           if (Array.isArray(obj)) {